Your Takeaways:

 Extension Form and E-File Options

-• Utilize Form 4868N (Nebraska Application for Automatic Extension of Time to File a Nebraska Individual Income Tax Return).
+• Form 4868N is the Nebraska Application for Automatic Extension of Time to File a Nebraska Individual Income Tax Return.

 Nebraska Tax Payment Portal